dsoltez/dsoltez/README.md

 🤔 I’m looking to improve: my business intelligence dashboards and SQL query optimization

-💬 Ask me about: customer segmentation, data storytelling, wine history, or the NFL 🏈
+💬 Ask me about: customer segmentation, data storytelling, wine history, or anything sports related!

 🎯 Short-term goal: Finish the Google Data Analytics Certificate through Merit America and find a brand new job in Data Analytics